qiyfoundation/Qiy-Scheme/use-cases/UC09 Manage Connect Tokens.md

-# UC07 Manage Connections
+# UC09 Manage Connect Tokens

 # Abstract

-This document is the use case specification for use case [UC07 Manage Connections](UC07%20Manage%20Connections.md).
+This document is the use case specification for use case [UC09 Manage Connect Tokens](UC09%20Manage%20Connect%20Tokens.md).

 # Contents